UK court allows Julian Assange to appeal extradition to Supreme Court | DW | 24.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A London court has decided WikiLeaks founder Julian Assange can appeal a decision on his extradition to the United States.
+A London court says WikiLeaks founder Julian Assange can appeal a point of law on his extradition to the United States.
+However, his lawyers will have to ask the Supreme Court directly if it will review the actual case.

-The High Court of Justice in London on Monday ruled that WikiLeaks founder Julian Assange can seek permission to appeal to the UK Supreme Court.
+The High Court of Justice in London on Monday ruled that WikiLeaks founder Julian Assange can seek permission to appeal to the UK Supreme Court on a point of law.

 Assange is charged with publishing swaths of US military records and diplomatic cables which US authorities claim put lives in danger.